 If you’re here for SEO purposes, I have to impress that site speed does not overcome the immense need to have quality content that’s edited for SEO purposes, along with quality backlinks.

 If you want more information on how to do that, you can sign up for my free SEO mini-course here.
-It’s delivered by email over five days and I give you the 4-1-1 on free keyword tools and SEO myths that can trip you up.
+It’s delivered by email over five days and I share information on free keyword tools and SEO myths that can trip you up.

 Back to site speed now.